Drinan, Queensland: Education

-There are no schools in Drinan.
+There are no current schools in Drinan.
 The nearest government primary schools are Wallaville State School in neighbouring Wallaville to the south-west, Gin Gin State School in Gin Gin to the north-west, and McIlwraith State School in neighbouring McIlwraith to the north.
 The nearest government secondary school is Gin Gin State High School, also in Gin Gin to the north-west.